ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Payload Hash

 This is the hash of the current message payload.
+This is utilized in some crucial messages within the SATP message flows to detect errors or attacks, where the payload-hash of the previously received message (from a sender gateway) is included in the response message to that sender gateway.

+For example, the hash of the Transfer Proposal message from the sender gateway is include in the (msgtype:transfer-proposal-msg) is included in the Transfer Commence message (msgtype:transfer-commence-msg).

 ### Signature Algorithms Supported